FormidableLabs/freactal/README.md

   });

   it("accepts changes to the given name", () => {
+    // Next we're testing the conditions under which our component might
+    // interact with the provided effects.
-    // Next we're testing effects, so we need to be ready to const effects = {
+    const effects = {
       setGivenName: sinon.spy(),
       setFamilyName: sinon.spy()